analogdevicesinc/msdk/Examples/MAX32570/TMR/README.md

 ************************** Timer Example **************************

 1. A continuous mode timer is used to create an interrupt every 1 sec.
-   LED0 (Port 3.05) will toggle each time the interrupt occurs.
+   LED1 will toggle each time the interrupt occurs.

 2. Timer 0 is used to output a PWM signal on Port 1.14.
    The PWM frequency is 200 Hz and the duty cycle is 75%.